Learning What to Recommend: Minimax Optimal Simple Regret in Logistic Bandits: Regret Analysis of ( )

-As is mentioned before, our algorithm is different from \citet{faury2020improved} in several aspects where we did novel algorithmic enhancements explained in the following to make the algorithm provably $\kappa$-free: \begin{enumerate} \item We avoid their non-convex optimization problem by adopting tools introduced in \citet{abeille2021instance}, making our algorithm computationally tractable.
-Note that naively replacing the admissible parameter set in \citet{faury2020improved} with the one from \citet{abeille2021instance} would not work.
-The reason is that the objective in \citet{faury2020improved} (Eq.
-9) is a non-convex function of $\theta$. \item We completely changed the purpose of $\theta_t$.
+As is mentioned before, the idea of using $L_t$ is inspired by \citet{faury2020improved}.
+However, {we obtain a instance-wise minimax optimal upper bound while they only obtained a general $O(d\sqrt{T})$ type of bound so we made extra contributions in the analysis part. } What's more, our algorithm is different from \citet{faury2020improved} in several aspects where we did novel algorithmic enhancements explained in the following: \begin{enumerate} \item We do not need to solve a non-convex optimization problem compared to \citet{faury2020improved}, making our algorithm computationally tractable. \item Our purpose of $\theta_t$ is completely different from that of \citet{faury2020improved}.
 In \citet{faury2020improved}, it was used to shape an admissible parameter set.
-In our case, not only did we drop the admissible set shaped by $\theta_t$ to avoid intractability as mentioned before, but we also incorporated it into the quantification of uncertainty, the key to max-uncertainty type algorithm, serving as a non-trivial extension from the linear case to the logistic case.
+In our case, not only is our algorithm free of the admissible set shaped by $\theta_t$ which caused their procedure to be non-convex, but we also incorporated $\theta_t$ into the quantification of uncertainty, the key to max-uncertainty type algorithm, serving as a non-trivial extension from the linear case to the logistic case, obtaining an instance-wise optimal upper bound.
 As a result, \cref{lem:dec-uncertainties-GOAT,lem:dec-uncertainties-order-2GOAT} are novel. \item The matrix is directly used in the algorithm, allowing us to construct an estimation of Hessian in an online-fashion.
-Sherman-Morrison can then be used to avoid matrix inversion in each step.
+Sherman-Morrison can then be used, whose computational cost is $O(d^2)$, to avoid matrix inversion, whose computational cost is $O(d^3)$, in each step.
 We also directly use as the uncertainty quantification (exploration bonus in cumulative regret setting) while \citet{faury2020improved} still uses $H_t$ and $V_t$ as the uncertainty quantification. \end{enumerate}